KostasKoutrou/KQL/AADSignInEvents_After_UrlClick.md

 ) on AccountUpn
 | extend endTime = datetime_add('minute', clickTimeWindow, UrlClickTimestamp)
 | where SignInTimestamp > UrlClickTimestamp and SignInTimestamp <= endTime
-//Timestamp is the Timestamp that the email was sent at.
-If you rename it for better readability, the "hyperlink" NetworkMessageId get disabled, so the name was left as is.
+// Timestamp is the Timestamp that the email was sent at.
+If you rename it for better readability,
+// the "hyperlink" NetworkMessageId get disabled, so the name was left as is.
 | project Timestamp, NetworkMessageId, SenderFromAddress, SenderDisplayName, EmailSenderIP = SenderIPv4, RecipientEmailAddress,
 Subject, LatestDeliveryLocation, UrlClickTimestamp, Url, ActionType, UrlClickIP, SignInTimestamp, Application, LogonType, ErrorCode, ResourceDisplayName, DeviceName, AadDeviceId, OSPlatform, DeviceTrustType, IsManaged, IsCompliant, UserAgent, Browser, ConditionalAccessPolicies, SigninIP, Country
 | sort by SignInTimestamp asc
 ```